-The Cash Flow Model diagram on page 6 is provided to assist in understanding the loan program.
+The Cash Flow Model diagram on page 5 illustrates the SRF flow of funds.
 Construction loan repayments must begin within one year after the first operational contract is substantially completed, i.e., the facilities are placed into operation.
 The loan repayment schedules will generally consist of semi-annual interest payments, and semi-annual or annual principal payments.
 The trustee bank holds the periodic participant repayments in separate recipient accounts outside the Drinking Water SRF.
 Interest earnings on these recipient accounts are credited to the communities' debt service account which reduces the amount of interest to be paid by the communities.